KarthikJayaram-SK/HEISENBERG-/README.md

 📝 License
 Distributed under the MIT License.
 See LICENSE for more information.

+AI USED
+1. Gemini - for fetching code
+2. Napkin AI - for generating flowcharts
+3. OpenAI API - for creating AI CHAT BOT

 👨‍✈️ Project By
 Karthik Jayaram S K
 NCC Cadet | Full-Stack Developer | Sri Sai Ram Engineering College